JakeDelaney/PP2-Trail-Blaze/README.md

 * Github for file and website hosting.
 * FontAwesome for element icons.
 * CloudConvert for png/jpeg to WEBP conversion
+* Convertio for PNG to ICO conversion
 * FontJoy for font pairings.
 * Coolors for palette colour generation.

  ### Media
 * Freepik for background imagery
+* flaticon for quiz favicon

  ### Acknowledgements
 * My tutor Derek McCaudley for guidance during the project.